 Common Small Business Marketing Mistakes to Avoid

-- Neglecting measurement – If you can’t track it, you can’t improve it
+- Neglecting measurement — If you can’t track it, you can’t improve it.

 Putting It All Together: A 90-Day Small Business Marketing Plan

-Here’s a chronological plan that creates momentum through three phases: Phase 1: Setup and Foundation (Days 1-30)- Week 1: Claim and optimize Google Business Profile; set up Google Analytics 4
+- Week 1: Claim and optimize Google Business Profile; set up Google Analytics 4

 - Week 2: Define target audience personas; audit existing marketing assets